senojj/ipfilter/README.md

 The bad IP list data refresh system was designed for highly concurrent reads, with infrequent writes.

+If the bad IP list data became too large to keep in service instance memory, I would suggest introducing a distributed data store like Redis.
+This would require a separate producer instance to keep the data in Redis "fresh", so that the client serving instances could just be consumers of the data.

 ## Features
 Utilizes a configuration file in which any number of file name suffixes can be listed, indicating that files having a name that matches any listed suffix should comprise the master bad IP address list.